tigerabrodi/zustand-from-scratch/README.md

 Maybe I'll write a separate blog post about it.

+Here, I built the core version of Zustand.

 ---

 The implementation can be a bit hard to understand at first.
 Let's start by looking at it from the outside.